Adobe Photoshop: CS2 (version 9)

 Photoshop CS2, released in May 2005, expanded on its predecessor with a new set of tools and features.
 It included an upgraded spot healing brush, which is mainly used for handling common photographic problems such as blemishes, red-eye, noise, blurring and lens distortion.
 One of the most significant inclusions in CS2 was the implementation of smart objects, which allows users to scale and transform images and vector illustrations without losing image quality, as well as create linked duplicates of embedded graphics so that a single edit updates across multiple iterations.

 Adobe responded to feedback from the professional media industry by implementing non-destructive editing as well as the producing and modifying of 32-bit high dynamic range (HDR) images, which are optimal for 3D rendering and advanced compositing.
 FireWire previews could also be viewed on a monitor via a direct export feature.

 Photoshop CS2 brought the vanishing point and image warping tools.
 Vanishing point tool makes tedious graphic and photo retouching endeavors much simpler by letting users clone, paint and transform image objects while maintaining visual perspective.
 Image warping tool makes it easy to digitally distort an image into a shape by choosing on-demand presets or by dragging control points.

 The file browser was upgraded to Adobe Bridge, which functioned as a hub for productivity, imagery and creativity, providing multi-view file browsing and smooth cross-product integration across Adobe Creative Suite 2 software.
 Adobe Bridge also provided access to Adobe Stock Photos, a new stock photography service that offered users one-stop shopping across five elite stock image providers to deliver high-quality, royalty-free images for layout and design.

 Camera raw version 3.0 was a new addition in CS2, and it allowed settings for multiple raw files to be modified simultaneously.
 In addition, processing multiple raw files to other formats including JPEG, TIFF, DNG or PSD, could be done in the background without executing Photoshop itself.

 Photoshop CS2 brought a streamlined interface, making it easier to access features for specific instances.
 In CS2 users were also given the ability to create their own custom presets, which was meant to save time and increase productivity.

-In January 2013, Photoshop CS2 was released with a published serial number due to a technical glitch in Adobe's CS2 activation servers (see Creative Suite 1 and 2).